samuelstjean/nlsam/README.md

 ## Using the NLSAM algorithm

-Once installed, there is now a single script to do the whole processing.
-Feel free to have a look if you want to build your own python pipeline as it wraps the various parts of the algorithm provided inside the python-part library.

 The process is to first transform your data to Gaussian distributed signals if your dataset is Rician or Noncentral chi distributed and then proceed to the NLSAM denoising part itself.